tzinmein/rotsprite-sharp/README.md

 This is a port of the [rotsprite-rs](https://github.com/tversteeg/rotsprite) Rust library, which implements the [RotSprite algorithm](https://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms#RotSprite) for high-quality pixel art rotation.
 The port aims to faithfully reproduce the original algorithm and provide a demo for batch rotation and comparison.
 It supports all currently supported .NET LTS versions.

+**RotSpriteSharp is a stable library.
+Future updates will mainly address dependency upgrades, support for new .NET LTS releases, and occasional new extensions.
+The core algorithm is complete and production-ready.**

 ## .NET LTS Support Timetable

 | Version | Release Date | End of Support |